COMCIFS/comcifs.github.io/cif-json.md

 ## Introduction

 The Crystallographic Information Framework (CIF) is a set of specifications for describing scientific information.
-One or more *datavalues* are attached to *datanames* to form *dataitems*.
-Dataitems are collected together into *datablocks*.
-Datablocks are in turn collected into *datafiles*.
-Datanames, the possible values that can be attached to them, and dataname membership in *categories* (tabulations), are described in CIF *dictionaries*.
+One or more *data values* are attached to *data names* to form *data items*.
+Data items are collected together into *data blocks*.
+Data blocks are in turn collected into *data files*.
+Data names, the possible values that can be attached to them, and data name membership in *categories* (tabulations), are described in CIF *dictionaries*.
 In the following standard, *CIF information* refers to any scientific information that can be defined and encapsulated using the above model.
 The CIF1 and CIF2 syntaxes describe closely related file formats for expressing CIF information in a